Gowanus Canal: Planning

 Initially, local residents resisted the EPA's proposed cleanup methods, as they feared that the toxic waste retrieved from the canal would instead be displaced onto nearby public areas.
-By 2013, the NYCDEP was planning to reduce the sewage content of the canal by repairing a tunnel that flushes fresh water into the Gowanus.
-The repair would mitigate, but not eliminate, the sewage problem.
-On September 27, 2013, the EPA approved a clean-up plan for the Gowanus Canal.
-The plan, which would cost $506 million and be completed by 2022, divided the canal into three segments split by 3rd Street and the Hamilton Avenue Bridge.
-The plan entails three steps: dredging contaminated sediment from the bottom of the canal; capping the dredged areas; and implementing controls on combined sewer overflows to prevent future contamination.
-It also involves excavating and restoring approximately 475 ft of the former 1st Street Basin and 25 ft of the former 5th Street Basin.
-The restoration is expected to be paid for by the host of entities deemed "responsible parties" for the pollution by the EPA, including Brooklyn Gas and Electric, now doing business as National Grid and the City of New York.
+By 2013, the NYCDEP was planning to reduce the sewage content of the canal by repairing the freshwater tunnel that flushed the Gowanus.
+The repair was designed to mitigate, but not eliminate, the sewage problem.
+On September 27, 2013, the EPA approved a cleanup plan for the Gowanus Canal.
+The plan, which would cost $506 million was intended to be completed by 2022, and divided the canal into three segments split by 3rd Street and the Hamilton Avenue Bridge.
+The plan entailed three steps: dredging contaminated sediment from the bottom of the canal; capping the dredged areas; and implementing controls on combined sewer overflows to prevent future contamination.
+It also involved excavating and restoring approximately 475 ft of the former 1st Street Basin and 25 ft of the former 5th Street Basin.
+The restoration was expected to be paid for by the host of entities deemed "responsible parties" for the pollution by the EPA, including Brooklyn Gas and Electric, now part of National Grid and the City of New York.

 The EPA suggested seven plans for the cleanup.
 In 2014, the EPA presented a proposal for containing toxic sludge in the Gowanus Canal.
 The Village Voice reported two scenarios as most viable.
 These were estimated to take ten years to complete and would cost around $350–$450 million.
 The first step in the plans was dredging, which was scheduled to begin in 2016.
 The second step was to lay down one of two different proposed "caps".
 The first "cap" proposal was for a concrete device, while the second was for a multi-layered device with pollutant-absorbent clay, a sand buffer, and an anchor composed of rocks.
 Ultimately, the multi-layered cap was selected for installation in the canal.
-However, there were concerns that the clean-up could pose a health risk.
+However, there were concerns that the cleanup could pose a health risk.